Naval Meteorology and Oceanography Command: History

-The Naval Meteorology and Oceanography Command traces its ancestry to the Depot of Charts and Instruments, a nineteenth-century repository for nautical charts and navigational equipment.
+It traces its ancestry to the Depot of Charts and Instruments, a nineteenth-century repository for nautical charts and navigational equipment.
 In the 1840s, its superintendent, Lieutenant Matthew Fontaine Maury, created and published a revolutionary series of ocean current and wind charts.
 This information, still used in modern computer models of the ocean basins and atmosphere, laid the foundation for the sciences of oceanography and meteorology.

 Atmospheric science was further developed with the birth of naval aviation early in the twentieth century.
 During World War I and the following decades, naval aerological specialists applied the fledgling concepts of air masses and fronts to warfare, and provided forecasts to the first transatlantic flight.

 The Navy's weather and ocean programs contributed greatly to Allied victory in World War II.
 In the Pacific, Navy forecasters cracked the Japanese weather code.
 Hydrographic survey ships, often under enemy fire, collected data along foreign coastlines for the creation of critical navigation charts.

 In the mid-1970s, the Navy's meteorology and oceanography programs were integrated in a single organization reflecting nature's close interaction of sea and air.
 This structure is today the Naval Meteorology and Oceanography Command.

 On November 1, 2017, Rear Admiral John A. Okon relieved Rear Admiral Timothy C. Gallaudet as commander.
 On June 25, 2021, Rear Admiral Ronald J. Piret assumed command from Rear Admiral Okon.
+On August 15, 2025, Rear Admiral Erin O. Acosta assumed command from Rear Admiral Piret.